Since January 2016 I have been following the LCHF (Low Carb, High Fat) lifestyle in order to control my Type 2 Diabetes. And it works!

 I ended up in another profession (well, in a couple of different ones – Administration and Make-Up) but never lost the love of cooking nor stopped creating.

-I grow my own herbs and tried to get vegetables to grow but have a very short season so I gave up.
-I buy a share in the local Community Supported Agriculture program every year so get farm fresh vegetables every week during the summer, and fresh locally produced pork too!
+When I was in Alberta (up until 2017) I purchased a share in the local Community Supported Agriculture program every year so got farm fresh vegetables every week during the summer, and fresh locally produced pork too!

 My posts about food: